zlib-ng/minizip-ng/doc/mz_zip_file.md

 # MZ_ZIP_FILE

-Minizip zip entry information structure.
+Zip entry information structure.
 The _mz_zip_file_ structure is populated when reading zip entry information and can be used to populate zip entry information when writing zip entries.

 |Type|Name|Description|[PKWARE zip app note](zip/appnote.txt) section|
 |-|-|-|-|